utelle/wxsqlite3/readme.md

 ## <a name="history"></a>Version history

+* 4.4.0 - *December 2018*
+  - Upgrade to SQLite version 3.26.0
+  - Added support for the SQLCipher 4 database format
 * 4.3.0 - *November 2018*
   - Upgrade to SQLite version 3.25.3
   - Adjusted encryption extension to support cipher configuration via database URI